 The Application Evaluation Process.
 The standard for admission into the Masters in Financial Engineering Program is the same for applications for part-time and for full-time study, as well as for applications from US-based and for international applicants.

 Successful applicants may have earned degrees in any discipline, provided that they demonstrate by way of test scores, undergraduate transcripts, and letters of recommendation that they are prepared for a demanding course of quantitative study.
 All applicants must have a baccalaureate degree from an accredited four-year college in the United States or its equivalent in another country.

 Interviews.
-Two interview rounds (in-person or over the phone) are part of the admission process before an admission offer to the Baruch MFE Program is made.
+Two interview rounds (virtual via Zoom) are part of the admission process before an admission offer to the Baruch MFE Program is made.
 The interviews are primarily technical, and include mathematical, finance, and C++ programming questions.

-Selected applicants will be contacted by the Admissions Committee by email to arrange an office or phone interview.
+Selected applicants will be contacted by the Admissions Committee by email to arrange an interview.
 Applicants cannot request to be interviewed.